 The Web server is enabled when shipped.
 To launch the Web server:

-- Open the internet browser on your computer. - In the Tools menu, under Internet Options, select Connections, then LAN Settings.
-Make sure that the Bypass proxy server for local addresses box is checked. - Enter the instrument's hostname or IP address into the browser's Address field to launch the Web server.
+- 1 Open the internet browser on your computer. - 2 Enter the instrument's hostname or IP address into the browser's Address field to launch the Web server.
 The following home page will appear: